-Payment is due 30 days prior to the start of each semester.
-If students register within 30 days of the start of the semester, payment will be due upon registration with a \$50 late fee applied (per class).
+Payment is due by the last day of the first week of class (also known as the drop/add period).
+If a student fails to pay tuition in full or make satisfactory payment arrangements approved by Chi University, the student will be administratively dropped from all courses with an unpaid tuition balance.
 Checks or money orders for all charges should be made payable to Chi University.
 Credit cards are also accepted.
-Wire transfers are accepted with a \$25 fee.
+Wire transfers are accepted and subject to a \$25 processing fee.